 The height of the head restraint can be adjusted.
 Pull the head restraint up to raise it.
-Try to move the head restraint to make sure it is locked in place.
+Try to move the head restraint to make sure that it is locked in place.

-To lower the head restraint, press the button located on the top of the seatback and push the head restraint down.
-Try to move the head restraint after the button is released to make sure it is locked in place.
-The rear outboard head restraints are designed to be removed.
-See "Head Restraint Removal and Reinstallation" under Lower Anchors and Tethers for Children (LATCH System) ⇔ 92.
+To lower the head restraint, press the button, located on the top of the seatback, and push the head restraint down.
+Try to move the head restraint after the button is released to make sure that it is locked in place.